kevlu8/int0x80.ca/blogs/chess-engines/3-alphabeta.md

 Alpha-beta pruning results in a speedup of around sqrt(N) compared to normal negamax (in the best case).
 Plus, it's lossless, meaning that it will always find the same best move as normal negamax.

+Note: "in the best case" means "with best move ordering".
+Naturally, if we search the best moves first, we will establish a good "guaranteed score" early on, so we will be able to prune more aggressively.

 ```
 --------------------------------------------------
 Results of pz-alphabeta vs pz-negamax (8+0.08, 1t, 16MB, 8moves_v3.pgn):